 Patrick developed a passion for field research and travel as a biology and environmental studies major, and was awarded a university fellowship in field biology.
-He has worked as a biologist for the U.S. Fish and Wildlife Service in Vermont, a naturalist guide in Yellowstone, and a director of the environmental education program for the Grand Teton Lodge Company.
-His current research focuses on amphibian ecology and biodiversity conservation in central Africa.
+He has worked as a marine science instructor in the Florida Keys, a biologist for the U.S. Fish and Wildlife Service in Vermont, a naturalist guide in Yellowstone, and a director of the environmental education program for the Grand Teton Lodge Company.
+Over the past five years, Patrick has discovered three new frog species while working on his doctoral research focused on amphibian ecology and biodiversity conservation in central Africa.

-Universidad de los Andes, B.S.c.; Montana State University, MFA.
+Universidad de los Andes, B.S., Montana State University, MFA

 Born and raised in Bogota, Colombia, Federico has filmed and photographed cultural, scientific and conservation stories in the U.S., Latin America, and Mozambique.
 He won an Emmy award for his cinematography in National Geographic’s Untamed Americas, and also won Smithsonian’s In Motion contest for his documentary about discovering new species in the Amazon.
 Federico is co-founder and co-director of EverydayLatinAmerica, an Instagram group highlighting the work of Latin American photographers, and works as a media producer for Colombia’s Humboldt Biodiversity Research Institute.
 He is currently working on a multimedia documentary about Colombia’s primates.

 University of Arizona, B.A., Academy of Art University, MFA